Cheapest rolling electricity tariff in the UK (no fixed end date)

 2) Prices can change

 The supplier can increase (or reduce) unit rates and standing charges with notice.
-Your bill changes even if your usage doesn’t.
+For cap-linked deals, the 1 July 2026 cap rise feeds straight through to your bill.

 3) Usually flexible to leave